CodeByJatin123/Javascript/README.md

 Finally, I learned about template literals using backticks (`), which allow us to insert variables directly into strings using ${}. from chai aur code.

+Learned about Rest Operator (...) in functions

+Used rest operator to accept multiple arguments

+Understood that rest operator stores values in an array

+Learned that rest operator must be the last parameter in a function

+Learned how to pass objects as arguments to a function

+Accessed object properties using dot notation

+Used template literals to display dynamic values in strings

+Understood real-world use of functions with objects (cart, user data)